Truax Field Air National Guard Base: History

 Originally known as Madison Army Airfield, Truax Field was activated as an Army Air Forces airfield in June 1942 during World War II.
 During the war it was used by the Army Air Force Eastern Technical Training Center, a major school operating at Truax AAF for training radio operators and mechanics, and later expanded to training in radar operations, control tower operations and other communications fields for the Army Airways Communication Service.
 A special unit established in 1943 trained radio operators and mechanics on B-29 Superfortress communications equipment.
 The host unit on the airfield was the 334th (later 3508th) Army Air Force Base Unit.
-On September 17, 1945, the airfield's mission was changed to that of a separation center, and it was closed as an active AAF airfield on November 30, 1945.
+On 17 September 1945, the airfield's mission was changed to that of a separation center, and it was closed as an active AAF airfield on 30 November 1945.

-Conveyed to local civilian authorities, the "Madison Municipal Airport" also became the home of the Wisconsin Air National Guard and its present-day 115th Fighter Wing (115 FW), an Air National Guard fighter wing operationally-gained by the Air Combat Command (ACC) and which still operates from the base, flying the F-16 Fighting Falcon.
+Conveyed to local civilian authorities, the "Madison Municipal Airport" also became the home of the Wisconsin Air National Guard and its present-day 115th Fighter Wing (115 FW), an Air National Guard fighter wing operationally-gained by the Air Combat Command (ACC) and which still operates from the base, flying the F-35A Lightning II.

-Reactivated by the United States Air Force on February 1, 1952 and renamed Truax Air Force Base, the installation was brought up to active duty status during the Korean War as an Air Defense Command (ADC) fighter-interceptor base.
+Reactivated by the United States Air Force on 1 February 1952 and renamed Truax Air Force Base, the installation was brought up to active duty status during the Korean War as an Air Defense Command (ADC) fighter-interceptor base.
 The initial USAF unit assigned to Truax was the 78th Air Base Squadron.
 ADC assigned Truax AFB to its Central Air Defense Force and activated the Wisconsin Air National Guard's 128th Fighter-Interceptor Group, normally based in Milwaukee.
 The 128th FIG flew F-80 Shooting Stars from Truax until returning to Milwaukee in February 1952.

-After some construction of additional runways, taxiways, aprons and support facilities, the 78th Fighter-Interceptor Group with its 432d and 433d Fighter-Interceptor Squadrons arrived on November 1, 1952, replacing the 78th ABS as the host operating unit at Truax.
+After some construction of additional runways, taxiways, aprons and support facilities, the 78th Fighter-Interceptor Group with its 432d and 433d Fighter-Interceptor Squadrons arrived on 1 November 1952, replacing the 78th ABS as the host operating unit at Truax.
 The 78th was reassigned from Hamilton AFB, California and flew the F-86 Sabre and F-89 Scorpion aircraft in a fighter-interceptor role.

-On April 9, 1955, Truax AFB became the headquarters of ADC's 37th Air Division (Defense).
+On 9 April 1955, Truax AFB became the headquarters of ADC's 37th Air Division (Defense).
 The 37th AD was responsible for the air defense of parts of Wisconsin, Illinois, and Indiana, including Chicago.
-On April 1, 1959, ADC's 30th Air Division, operating the Semi Automatic Ground Environment (SAGE) system, replaced the 37th AD.
+On 1 April 1959, ADC's 30th Air Division, operating the Semi Automatic Ground Environment (SAGE) system, replaced the 37th AD.
 The 30th was a command and control organization responsible for radar coverage of the midwest using the Semi Automatic Ground Environment (SAGE) automated control system for tracking and intercepting enemy bomber aircraft.
 SAGE, in later versions, could also automatically direct aircraft to an interception by sending commands directly to the aircraft's autopilot.